As seen in:

 Presentation skills are essential in your job, and so is selling yourself the best you can.
 Do it as part of your resume in the elevator pitch: Write A Job-Landing Elevator Pitch In Your Resume

-3. Record Your Work History
+3. Record Work History in Your Power BI Developer Resume

 - Extract resume keywords from the job description.